flurdy/blog/_posts/2019-06-18-all-eggs-in-one-cloud-basket.md

 No, for most putting all eggs in one basket is calculated risk worth taking.

-After all a cloud provider is better than none.
+After all, *A* cloud provider is better than none.

 And remember the big providers are much better at reliability, fault tolerance and networking than you.
 Yes, a lot better.